lanemoseley/lanemoseley/README.md

 ### Hi there 👋
+- :computer: I’m currently working as a SDE Intern at AWS
+- :books: I'm pursuing a BS/MS in Computer Science @ [SD Mines](https://www.sdsmt.edu)
+- :point_right: For more info about me and what I'm up to, check out my [portfolio](https://www.lanemoseley.dev)

 <!--

 **lanemoseley/lanemoseley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: